Online digital investment managers aka robo-advisors have been around in Canada for a few years and there is a lot to like about them.

 How Does RBC InvestEase Work?

-The onboarding process for robo-advisors are generally similar.
+The onboarding process for robo-advisors is generally similar.
 Generally, to open an account, you will need to provide basic personal and financial information.

 They then ask you a bunch of questions in order to assess your risk tolerance, investing time frame and investment objectives.